-Reports: Attempt to cross Channel on ‘flyboard’ fails
+Inventor tries, and fails, to cross Channel on flyboard

-SANGATTE, France (AP) — French television is reporting that a man who tried to cross the English Channel on a homemade “flyboard” has failed in his attempt.
+SANGATTE, France (AP) — A French aviation buff and inventor failed Thursday in his attempt to cross the English Channel on a homemade “flyboard.”

-CNews and BFM television cited people close to Franky Zapata as saying his journey was cut short when he tried to descend for a refueling stop about halfway across the Channel but fell in the water.

-After careful preparations, aviation buff and inventor Zapata took off Thursday from the French coastal town of Sangatte fastened to the small flying platform he designed.
+After careful preparations, Franky Zapata took off from the French coastal town of Sangatte fastened to the small flying platform he designed.
 From afar, it looked like he was skateboarding on the sky.

+But as he descended for a refueling stop about halfway through, he encountered a “problem,” said spokeswoman Anna Venekas.

+She told The Associated Press that “the flight is cancelled” and that Zapata “is doing fine.”

 He hoped to make it across 36 kilometers (22.4 miles) to the Dover area in southeast England in about 20 minutes.
 He was carrying a power pack full of kerosene, and was planning to refuel from a boat partway across.